helsing72/ops/Doc/BasicConcepts.md

   * **Data classes** – Data classes is what is communicated between publishers and subscribers.
 Notice the difference between Data classes and Topics.
 Each Topic can have only one Data class associated with it, but a Data class can be used by many Topics.

-  * **Transport** is the communication implementation that sends data as chunks of bytes over a IP network or other cummunication infrastraucture.
+  * **Transport** is the communication implementation that sends data as chunks of bytes over a IP network or other communication infrastructure.
 Examples of Transports include Multicast Transport or a TCP Transport.